sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 2/11/2022 16:47 PT_
+_Updated 2/14/2022 19:26 PT_

 v7.12 has been rolled out to 100% of users on iOS and Android.
-The team is now working on development for v7.13.
+The team is now working on development and QA for v7.13.

 ***